bbc/draft-humfrey-radio-scheme/draft-humfrey-radio-scheme.md

    calculated as described in Annex A of {{ETSI.TS.103.270}}

 uatype:
- : The user application of the data component
+ : The user application of the data component, used to identify the user application which should be used to decode the data indicated by the `service-id` and `scids`.
+List of valid user application types is defined in
+   {{ETSI.TS.101.756}} Section 5.10.

 ## The AM Signalling System (AMSS) Scheme